mcosovic/FactorGraph.jl/README.md

 #### Quick start whitin continuous framework
 The following examples are intended for a quick introduction to FactorGraph package within the continuous framework.

-- Synchronous message passing schedule using the broadcast GBP algorithm:
+- The broadcast GBP algorithm:
 ```julia-repl
 using FactorGraph